Overview of Game Asset Creation

 Helix DAM is game asset management software made specifically for designers and artists.
 It is built on top of Perforce Helix Core, the version control system trusted by 19/20 top AAA game development studios because of its ability to manage the large, complex binary files with the speed teams need.

 Helix DAM builds on Perforce’s industry-leading version control tool and makes versioning simple for designers and artists.
 It allows creative teams to:

 - Easily store, find, use, and share all art assets.

 - Track the evolution of every art asset & find the version they need.

 - Provide in-context feedback on assets for a faster review & revision process.

 - Streamline the creative workflow and eliminate bottlenecks.

 - Keep all creative IP in one secure, single source of truth.

 Improve Your Game Asset Creation Workflow

-Perforce Helix Core is the trusted version control tool for designers and developers alike.
-The full version is free for up to five users and 20 workspaces.
-Try it out today, and stay tuned for Helix DAM, launching Summer 2022.
+Trusted by 19/20 top AAA game development studios, Helix Core is the industry-standard version control tool for designers and developers alike.
+The full version — complete with code review, Git support, and endless integrations and client options — is free for up to five users.
+Try it out today.